 - Untick the 'Enable guest checkout' box.
 This will force users to create an account when they buy from your WooCommerce store.

 Note: If a customer completes checkout without logging in then an account will be created for them behind the scenes.
-They will receive the login details by email so that they can login next time they purchase from you.
+They will receive the login details by email so that they can log in the next time they purchase from you.

 WooCommerce social login